lucavallin/lucavallin/README.md

 - I used to be into getting Google Cloud certifications and giving trainings and talks about it.
 - I'm currently learning more about _lower_-level programming, think about container runtimes and networking.

-Check out my blog at: https://cavall.in (currently in maintenance).<br/>
+Check out my blog at: https://cavall.in.<br/>
 The rest of my time is spent cycling, cooking on a kamado, playing guitar and Call of Duty, stargazing and cleaning litterboxes 🐈.